dceoy/jader-phv-adhoc/main.md

 _u_ is a vector of random variables from probability distributions, and z_{_i_} is a covariate vector for random effects.
 _u_ can be thought as unmeasured covariates, as a way to model heterogeneity, or as a way to model correlated data.
 [14]

-In the model we designed, the binary outcome was whether each HLT was reported or not, and the covariates were the followings.
+In the model we designed, the binary outcome was whether each HLT was reported or not, and the covariates were the following.
-For fixed effects: use of DPP-4 inhibitors, use of GLP-1 agonists, use of any hypoglycemic drugs (an alternative indicator for hyperglycemia), sum of concomitant suspected drugs (determined by reference to the Fisher's exact tests), age (each 10-year), and sex.
+For fixed effects: use of DPP-4 inhibitors, use of GLP-1 receptor agonists, use of any hypoglycemic drugs (an alternative indicator for hyperglycemia), sum of concomitant suspected drugs (determined by reference to the Fisher's exact tests), age (each 10-year), and sex.
-For a random effect: reporting date (quarterly period).
+For a random effect: quarterly period of reporting.
 The variables for the random effect were supposed to be random intercepts normally distributed with mean 0 and one common variance.
 The associations between incretin-based drugs and HLTs were assessed by ORs with 99 % Wald-type confidence intervals (CIs).